henrymxu/evebot/README.md

 E.V.E is a voice enabled all in one discord bot.
 Feel free to host your own instance!

-If you are a developer and wish to contribute / customize E.V.E bot, check out the [wiki](https://github.com/henrymxu/evebot/wiki)!
+If you are a developer and wish to contribute / customize E.V.E, check out the [wiki](https://github.com/henrymxu/evebot/wiki)!

 ## Table of Contents